ShmoopySoft/Blue-Prism-Syslog-Message-Example/README.md

 # Blue Prism Syslog Message Example

 A Blue Prism Release Package containing an example Visual Business Object (VBO) and Process to demonstrate sending messages to a Syslog Server using the open source SyslogNet client library for .NET.
+Supports both RFC 3164 and RFC 5424 Syslog standards.

 The Release Package was created with Blue Prism 6.4.